-Dustin Corcoran is Chief Executive Officer for the California Medical Association (CMA), a non-profit professional organization of over 44,000 physicians dedicated to protecting public health and promoting the science and art of medicine.
+Dustin Corcoran is Chief Executive Officer for the California Medical Association (CMA), a non-profit professional organization of nearly 50,000 physicians dedicated to protecting public health and promoting the science and art of medicine.
 As CEO, Mr. Corcoran has the responsibility for the overall supervision, direction and control of the business and staff of CMA.

 Mr. Corcoran has advocated tirelessly for California physicians and the patients that they serve since 1998.
 He started at CMA as the membership coordinator for the association's political action committee.
 Within a year, Mr. Corcoran moved to CMA's Center for Government Relations where he worked under the guidance of the legendary Steve Thompson as a staff lobbyist.
 When Mr. Thompson passed away in 2004, Dustin succeeded him as Vice President of Government Relations where he managed CMA’s legislative program.
 In 2009, Mr. Corcoran was promoted to Senior Vice President, where he oversaw the day-to-day operations of CMA, as well as the Center for Government Relations and ultimately became CEO in February of 2010.

 Dustin’s career has been marked by years of leadership, service and entrepreneurship

 - Since 2009, Mr. Corcoran has been listed annually on Capitol Weekly’s top 100 power brokers in California – most recently, in 2019, listed at number 18.

 - In 2012, Mr. Corcoran’s work as CMA’s chief executive officer was recognized when he was named to the Sacramento Business Journal’s “40 Under 40” list of top business and civic leaders.

 - In 2014, Mr. Corcoran chaired the campaign to defeat Proposition 46, successfully protecting the Medical Injury Compensation Reform Act (MICRA) from an attack by the trial lawyers.